030108ming/030108ming.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an incoming PhD student in Computer Science at the University of Texas at Arlington.
-My research interests include computer vision and medical image analysis, particularly cardiac MRI segmentation.
+My research interests include computer vision and medical image analysis, with a focus on cardiac MRI segmentation.
 I completed my undergraduate studies in Biomedical Engineering at Shanghai Jiao Tong University.

-Outside of research, I enjoy playing basketball.
+I enjoy interdisciplinary challenges that combine healthcare and artificial intelligence, and I'm passionate about using technology to support real-world clinical applications.
+Outside of research, I’m an ENFP who thrives on creativity and collaboration.
+In my free time, I enjoy playing basketball and badminton, which keep me active and balanced.

 # News